 Cormac McCarthy

-Cormac McCarthy, born Charles Joseph McCarthy Jr., was an American writer who authored twelve novels, two plays, five screenplays, and three short stories, spanning the Western and postapocalyptic genres.
-His works often include graphic depictions of violence, and his writing style is characterised by a sparse use of punctuation and attribution.
-He is widely regarded as one of the greatest American novelists.
+Cormac McCarthy was an American author renowned for his profound contributions to literature through twelve novels, two plays, five screenplays, and three short stories.
+His works primarily span the Western, postapocalyptic, and Southern Gothic genres.
+Known for graphic depictions of violence and a unique writing style characterized by sparse punctuation and attribution, McCarthy is celebrated as one of the greatest contemporary American writers.

-McCarthy first experienced widespread success with All the Pretty Horses (1992), for which he received both the National Book Award and the National Book Critics Circle Award.
-It was followed by The Crossing (1994) and Cities of the Plain (1998), completing The Border Trilogy.
-His 2005 novel No Country for Old Men received mixed reviews.
-His 2006 novel The Road won the 2007 Pulitzer Prize for Fiction and the James Tait Black Memorial Prize for Fiction.
+McCarthy gained widespread success with All the Pretty Horses (1992), winning the National Book Award and the National Book Critics Circle Award.
+This was followed by The Crossing (1994) and Cities of the Plain (1998), completing The Border Trilogy.
+His novel No Country for Old Men (2005) received mixed reviews, while The Road (2006) won the 2007 Pulitzer Prize for Fiction and the James Tait Black Memorial Prize for Fiction.

-Many of McCarthy's works have been adapted into film.
-The 2007 film adaptation of No Country for Old Men was a critical and commercial success, winning four Academy Awards, including Best Picture.
-The films All the Pretty Horses, The Road, and Child of God were also adapted from his works of the same names, and Outer Dark was turned into a 15-minute short.
-McCarthy had a play adapted into a 2011 film, The Sunset Limited.
+Many of McCarthy's works have been adapted into films, including the successful 2007 adaptation of No Country for Old Men, which won four Academy Awards, including Best Picture.
+All the Pretty Horses, The Road, and Child of God were similarly adapted, along with a short version of Outer Dark.
+His play was adapted into a 2011 film, The Sunset Limited.

-McCarthy worked with the Santa Fe Institute, a multidisciplinary research center, where he published the essay "The Kekulรฉ Problem" (2017), which explores the human unconscious and the origin of language.
-He was elected to the American Philosophical Society in 2012.
-His final novels, The Passenger and Stella Maris, were published on October 25, 2022, and December 6, 2022, respectively.
+McCarthy contributed to the Santa Fe Institute, publishing the essay "The KekulΓ© Problem" (2017), exploring the human unconscious and language origins.
+Elected to the American Philosophical Society in 2012, his final novels, The Passenger and Stella Maris, were published in 2022.

 Are you sure you want to delete this?